A new class of higher-ordered/extended Boussinesq system for efficient numerical simulations by splitting operators: Numerical validations

 \subsection{Breaking of a regular heap of water with a small wave number}

-In this numerical test, we consider the breaking of a sufficiently regular heap of water with a small wavenumber whose initial data is:
+In this numerical test, we consider the breaking of a sufficiently regular heap of water with a small wave number whose initial data is:

 (dashed lines) within a domain of computation $x \in (-2,2)$ discretized with 512 cells and under periodic boundary conditions.
-The nonlinearity parameter is set as follow: $\eps=0.5$ (non-dimensional setting).
+The non-linearity parameter is set as follow: $\eps=0.5$ (non-dimensional setting).
 Our numerical solutions are computed using models~\eqref{eq:eGNLW3} and~\eqref{eq:eGNLW3f5} and compared with the numerical solution of the ``improved" Green-Naghdi model and the numerical solution of the GN-CH model~\cite{BGL17} over a sufficient duration $t=3$.
-The parameter $\alpha$ is fixed as 1.
-In fact, both eB models~\eqref{eq:eGNLW3} and~\eqref{eq:eGNLW3f5} have an equivalent dispersion relation to the one of the \emph{full Euler} system for small wave numbers whenever $\alpha=1$.
+The parameter $\alpha$ is fixed as 1 since varying $\alpha$ does not yield significant improvements.
+In fact, both eB models~\eqref{eq:eGNLW3} and~\eqref{eq:eGNLW3f5} have an equivalent dispersion relation to the one of the \emph{full Euler} system for small wave numbers and the choice of $\alpha$ does not play any role in the leading terms.
 Indeed, Figure~\ref{figcomplf} shows a fairly good agreement between the solutions of the eB models~\eqref{eq:eGNLW3} (yellow line) and~\eqref{eq:eGNLW3f5} (blue line), and the solution of the GN-CH model~\cite{BGL17} (red line) and the one of the ``improved'' Green-Naghdi model (green line).
-This confirms the fact that all the aforementioned models behave similarly in small wavenumbers regime, hence one can deduce that these models enjoys similar dispersive properties as the one of the \emph{full Euler} system in small wavenumbers regime.
+This confirms the fact that, in small wave numbers regime, every aforementioned model behave similarly and enjoy similar dispersive properties as the one of the \emph{full Euler} system.